Knock Down Barns: Reviews

 In recommending the game as part of its 2013 Holiday Re-Gifting Guide, The A.V.
-Club called Knock Down Barns "a mix between Battleship, Jenga, and paper football....it's all strategy and hand-eye coordination."
-The Chicago Reader issued a similar review in late 2013, describing the game's "build-and-destroy objective" as "Jenga meets Battleship meets dodgeball."
+Club called Knock Down Barns "a mix between Battleship, Jenga, and paper football... it's all strategy and hand-eye coordination."
+The Chicago Reader gave a similar review in late 2013, describing the game's "build-and-destroy objective" as "Jenga meets Battleship meets dodgeball."
 The game has also been reviewed and recommended by Thrillist and The Dice Tower.

 Knock Down Barns was named a "Favorite Game" by the organizers of the 2014 Chicago Toy & Game Fair.